Feature Removal Is a Unifying Principle for Model Explanation Methods: Summarizing Feature Influence

 \item TreeSHAP calculates Shapley values in polynomial time using a dynamic programming algorithm that exploits the structure of tree-based models.
 Similarly, L-Shapley and C-Shapley exploit the properties of models for structured data to provide fast Shapley value approximations~\citep{chen2018shapley}.

-\item Several of the feature selection methods (MP, L2X, EP, MM, FIDO-CA) solve continuous relaxations of their discrete optimization problems.
-While these optimization problems could be solved by representing the set of features $S \subseteq D$ as a mask $m \in \{0, 1\}^d$, these methods instead use a mask variable of the form $m \in [0, 1]^d$.
+\item Several of the feature selection methods (MP, L2X, REAL-X, EP, MM, FIDO-CA) solve continuous relaxations of their discrete optimization problems.
+While these optimization problems can be solved by representing the set of features $S \subseteq D$ as a mask $m \in \{0, 1\}^d$, these methods instead use a continuous mask variable of the form $m \in [0, 1]^d$.
+When these methods incorporate a penalty on the subset size $|S|$, they also sometimes use the convex relaxation $||m||_1$.

 \item One feature selection method (MIR) uses a greedy optimization algorithm.
 MIR determines a set of influential features $S \subseteq D$ by iteratively removing groups of features that do not reduce the predicted probability for the correct class.